mattvenn/hackspace-power-controller/README.md

 # Shortcomings

-* In many cases easy to bypass, but as used in a trusting environment, not seen as a big issue.
-A locking box could be made out of wood that would contain an extension lead end, the radio power switch and the end of the machine cable.
+In many cases easy to bypass, but as used in a trusting environment, not seen as a big issue.

+To protect the plugs a locking box could be made out of wood that would contain an extension lead end, the radio power switch and the end of the machine cable.

+To protect the spreadsheet, it could be split into different sheets and then shared separately.

 # Licenses